ExpressionEngine/ExpressionEngine-User-Guide/docs/development/database-access.md

 }
 ```

-Here is the class syntax using the legacy Database Drive:
+Here is the class syntax using the Database Driver's Active Record class, which provides more portability, cleaner code, and default secuirity enhancementsa versus raw queries:

 ```
 namespace ExpressionengineDeveloper\AmazingAddOn\Module\Tags;